AIgen-Solutions-s-r-l/application-review-service/README.md

-# Middleware Applier Service
+# EditViewApp Service

-The **Middleware Applier Service** is a Python-based application designed to handle job application processes by interfacing with MongoDB for data storage and RabbitMQ for message-based communication.
+The **EditViewApp Service** is a Python-based application designed to handle job application processes by interfacing with MongoDB for data storage and RabbitMQ for message-based communication.
 It acts as a middleware layer between application data sources and job application targets.

 ## Table of Contents